Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo xbps-install -S

-* Then just install OBS Studio.
+* Then install OBS Studio.
 Any missing dependencies will be installed automatically.
   * If it refuses to install, try running `sudo xbps-install -Su` to update everything first.

         sudo xbps-install obs

-Though unofficial, the package is actively maintained and functional!

 ***